 Early identification of any inappropriate behaviours, conduct and attitudes displayed by adults and the prompt and appropriate management of such concerns, is fundamental to effectively safeguarding children and young people in the group's care.
-Having clear procedures for responding to such concerns is part of creating a culture of openness, transparency and trust where concerns can be identified and openly discussed, enabling adults to raise and share concerns about such behaviours and attitudes displayed by staff or by themselves.
+Having clear procedures for responding to such concerns is part of creating a culture of openness, transparency and trust where concerns can be identified and openly discussed, enabling adults to raise and share concerns about such behaviours and attitudes displayed by team members or by themselves.
 This helps to promote an effective and robust safeguarding culture and system and minimises the risk of possible abuse or harm.
 The procedure for self-reporting or reporting a concern of this nature is referred to as a 'Low Level Concern.'

-This policy applies to all schools, colleges and education settings in the Outcomes First Group and to all employees, volunteers and contractors working in those settings.
-The term 'staff' is used to cover all of those working in or with the school/college/setting.
-It applies when working both offline and online.
+This policy applies to all schools, colleges and education settings in Outcomes First Group and to all team members working in those settings.
+The terms "our teams" and "team member/s" include everyone working in the Group's services in any capacity, including employees, consultants, agency staff and contractors.
+It applies when working offline, online, on-site and off-site.